Blake has been an online writer for over four years. He's passionate about video games, science, and entertainment.

 About the Plant: The silver torch cactus is wooly, but that isn't unusual.
 It grows flowers, but that isn't too unusual either.
 It's the way the flowers are shaped that is unusual (yes those are flowers in the picture below).
 These cacti bloom horizontally.
 It's also a very unusual cactus in that it prefers cold temperatures.
 It lives in the high mountains of Bolivia and Argentina and can withstand frosts of up to minus 10 degrees celsius.

 12. Dragon's-Blood Tree

-Oh yeah, and carbon dating tells us they live from 400 to 1500 or even 2000 years!
+Carbon dating tells us they live from 400 to 1500 or even 2000 years!
 So the one above will probably be alive when your great-great-great grand kids are alive.
-That is assuming no apocalypses happen, although I'd bet these guys could get through an apocalypse much better than we could.
+That is assuming no apocalypses happen.
+Although, I'd bet these guys could get through an apocalypse much better than we could.

 2. Imagine two specks inside that "o."
 Two adult Wolffias could fit inside of that "o"!
 Also, if you looked back in 30-36 hours, there might be four of them!
 They reproduce really fast.
 One more thing: they don't have leaves, stems, or roots, though they sometimes sport a tiny flower with one stamen and one pistil.

 If you've been to a pond or a river on any continent there's a decent chance you've encountered them, perhaps under the name "duckweed."
 Several Asian species are skimmed off the water and eaten, or fed to animals.
 They are 40% protein.

 Location: Southern Africa